-And then if you were to -- if you were to go to page 14 of 36, there is some new language with respect to the bid conference documents.
-The new language at the bottom indicates that PWS staff did manage to locate the list of attendees of the mandatory bid meeting, which was a list of all participants with those vendors mentioned in the audit and not having the time to stamp the documents of receipt to have been present as well.
+And then also with respect to the fourth comment from that meeting, the committee wanted to know why the recommendation of the award was posted twice.
+Basically this is because there participants with those vendors mentioned in the audit and not having the time to stamp the documents of receipt to have been present as well.
 So they did comment that this does not replace the bid opening list of attendees.